nectar-cookbooks/mediaflux/README.md

 ========

-This cookbook is for installing and doing the initial configuration of a MediaFlux instance.
-The prerequisites are the installation files for MediaFlux,and a current license key file for MediaFlux:
+This cookbook is for installing and doing the initial configuration of a Mediaflux instance.
+The prerequisites are the installation files for Mediaflux,and a current license key file for Mediaflux:

-  - The MediaFlux installation JAR file and license key should be obtained from Architecta (or SGI who distribute it as "LiveArc").
+  - The Mediaflux installation JAR file and license key should be obtained from Architecta (or SGI who distribute it as "LiveArc").

 Dependencies
 ============

-MediaFlux is a Java application, and this cookbook uses the OpenJDK Java 7 JDK to fulfill this dependency.
+Mediaflux is a Java application, and this cookbook uses the OpenJDK Java 7 JDK to fulfill this dependency.
 If you want to, you can set node attributes to override the defaults; see the http://community.opscode.com/cookbooks/java for the relevant attributes